candym0n/uefi-os/README.md

 This project is a simple, UEFI-based OS.

 ## Filesystem
 The filesystem this OS is planned to support is FAT32 and Candy FS (a custom filesystem).
-Candy FS is going to be sort of based off of Ext2, but with extra features like Ext4 to improve speed and efficiency.
+Candy FS is going to be sort of based off of Ext2, but with extra features like extents to improve speed and efficiency.

 ## Building
 First, you must install the neccessary things.